codeBigInt/fundagoal/README.md

 **Anonymous Crowdfunding for the Privacy-First Era**

-FundAGoal is a revolutionary decentralized crowdfunding platform that empowers creators to launch funding campaigns while protecting the privacy of their supporters.
+FundAGoal is a revolutionary decentralized crowdfunding platform that empowers creators to launch funding campaigns while protecting the privacy of both themselves and their supporters.
 Built on the Midnight Network, it combines the transparency of blockchain with the anonymity that backers deserve.

 ## What is FundAGoal?

-FundAGoal reimagines crowdfunding by solving one of the biggest problems in traditional platforms: **backer privacy**.
+FundAGoal reimagines crowdfunding by solving one of the biggest problems in traditional platforms: **backer's privacy**.
 While campaigns remain transparent and verifiable, the identity and contribution details of supporters are completely anonymous through advanced zero-knowledge cryptography.

 ### 🔒 **Complete Backer Anonymity**